← All workflows

 What types of breach documents can I upload?

-CaseMark accepts incident tickets, forensic reports, SOC/SIEM logs, legal notices, board updates, insurance correspondence, and more.
-The AI processes all standard document formats including PDF, DOCX, and plain text files.
+CaseMark accepts incident tickets, forensics reports, SOC/SIEM logs, legal notices, board updates, insurance correspondence, and any related breach documentation.
+All standard formats including PDF, DOCX, and text files are supported.

 Yes.
-CaseMark's breach summary includes a legal and regulatory assessment that maps affected jurisdictions and identifies triggered notification obligations under frameworks like GDPR, CCPA, HIPAA, and other applicable statutes.
+CaseMark's breach summary identifies all applicable jurisdictions and maps statutory notification triggers, deadlines, and obligations across frameworks like GDPR, CCPA, HIPAA, and state-level breach notification laws.

 How does CaseMark handle attorney-client privileged material?